cylc/cylc-doc/src/tutorial/runtime/runtime-configuration.rst

       It requires two environment variables:

       ``SITE_ID``:
-          A four digit numerical code which is used to identify a weather station, e.g. ``3772`` is Heathrow Airport.
+          A 4 or 5 digit numerical code issued by the :term:`WMO` which is used to identify a weather station, e.g. ``3772`` is Heathrow Airport.
       ``API_KEY``:
           An authentication key required for access to the service.

       ..
-TODO: Add instructions for offline configuration
+TODO Add instructions for offline configuration

+      ..
+TODO convert this into a cylc command

       Generate a Datapoint API key::

          rose tutorial api-key

       Add the following lines to the bottom of the :cylc:conf:`flow.cylc` file replacing ``xxx...`` with your API key:

       .. code-block:: cylc